jimniels/blog/posts/2025-06-02-is-it-javascript.md

 ## As Always, Context Is Everything

 A lot of JavaScript you see every day is non-standard.
-Even though it might be rather ubiquitous — such as seeing `processn.env.*` — lots of JS code requires you to be “in the know” to understand how it’s actually working because it’s not following any part of [the ECMAScript standard](https://ecma-international.org/publications-and-standards/standards/ecma-262/).
+Even though it might be rather ubiquitous — such as seeing `process.env.*` — lots of JS code requires you to be “in the know” to understand how it’s actually working because it’s not following any part of [the ECMAScript standard](https://ecma-international.org/publications-and-standards/standards/ecma-262/).

 There are a few vital pieces of context you need in order to understand a `.js` file, such as: